Bridgelea English Curriculum

 - Colourful Semantics (A SALT programme useful for children with MLD/ASC)

 - Tier 1:?These are the common, everyday words that most children enter school knowing already.
-Since we don't need to teach these, this is a tier without tears!
+Since we do not need to teach these, this is a tier without tears!

 - Tier 2:?This tier consists of words that are used across the content areas and are important for students to know and understand.
-Included here are process words like analyse and evaluate that students will run into on many standardized tests and that are also used at the university level, in many careers, and in everyday life.
+Included here are process words like?analyse?and?evaluate?which students will run into on many standardized tests and that are also used at the university level, in many careers, and in everyday life.
 We really want to get these words into students' long-term memory.

 - Tier 3:?This tier consists of content-specific vocabulary—the words that are often defined in textbooks or glossaries.
 These words are important for imparting ideas during lessons and helping to build students' background knowledge.